itaytu/Ex2/README.md

       3. Create a new GIS_project and scan the folder by using the MultiCSV.parseForCsvFiles.
       4. Use the function MultiCSV.ProjectToKML to take the project and create a new KML file with the output path.

+ # Short explanation about the packages
+   Algorithms - Contains all the classes needed to implement the interfaces in order to create GIS elements, layers and projects.
+                This package also contains the class needed to scan for few CSV files and creating a KML file from it.

+   Coords - Contains the classes needed to calculate relevant geographic and geometric information.
+            Such as: Distance3D, Distance2D, Add between 2 Points etc.

+   File_format - Contains relevent classes in order to read a CSV file and create a KML file.

+   Geom - Contains the classes representing the Geometric data of an element.

+   GIS - Contains the classes representing the metadata, element, layer, project interfaces.

+   Tests - Contains the Junit classes for testing.